kseniadvorkina/OLMo_thesis/MoE/README.md

 1. **Train experts** using temporally split datasets (see `full_fine_tuning/`)
 2. **Train MoE gate** using the corresponding `*_train.py` script
 3. **Evaluate** with one or more of the `*_test_*.py` scripts
-4. (Optional) Log gate weights for downstream tasks (e.g., year prediction)
+4. (Optional) Save gate weights for downstream tasks, this fucntionality is availible at soft gating test (e.g., year prediction)

----

-Let me know if you would like to include:
-- SLURM job templates here
-- A table summarising which scripts use which gating strategy
-- Results plots or evaluation metrics as output screenshots